With Treatment

 Call (855) 372-9382 for 24/7 help with treatment.

 Codac Providence is a methadone clinic in Providence, RI.
 It is situated in Providence County at 349 Huntington Avenue, 02909 zip.
-Codac Providence provides outpatient treatment, outpatient detoxification and regular outpatient treatment.
-Codac Providence provides buprenorphine detox, naltrexone administration and methadone detox.
-Other than methadone treatment, Codac Providence offers substance use education, group counseling and hepatitis education, counseling and support.
-Codac Providence provides medication-assisted treatment to women and men.
-Codac Providence also offers addiction treatment in Spanish.
+Codac Providence provides regular outpatient treatment, outpatient treatment and intensive outpatient treatment.
+Codac Providence provides methadone maintenance, suboxone prescription and methadone detox.
+Other than methadone treatment, Codac Providence offers health education services, substance use education and hepatitis education, counseling and support.
+Codac Providence provides medication-assisted treatment to men and women.
+Codac Providence also provides treatment in Spanish.

 Methadone is a long-acting opioid agonist medication that is used to treat opioid dependence.
 It works by binding to the same receptors in the brain as other opioids, such as heroin or prescription painkillers, but without producing the same euphoric high.
 This helps to reduce cravings and withdrawal symptoms, making it easier for individuals to maintain abstinence from illicit opioids.
 Methadone is typically administered as a daily oral dose under the supervision of a healthcare provider in a methadone clinic.